luciusmagn/lambdas-and-logos/book.typ

     I know many people who now have models integrated into their editors.
 ] This approach might produce working software in the short term, but it creates brittle systems that resist modification and improvement.
-True mastery comes from building a deep mental model of how systems work, which allows for creative problem-solving rather than rote application of patterns.
+True mastery comes from building a deep mental model of how systems work, which allows for creative problem-solving rather than rote application of patterns.#footnote[

+]

 He also laments the loss of playful experimentation in programming.
 In the early days of computing, programmers had more freedom to explore and create for the sake of learning.
 Today's focus on productivity metrics, deadlines,